hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ]
 ```

-but was hoping for some data to run it against í ½í¸‰
+but was hoping for some data to run it against ğŸ˜‰

 [18:15:24](#175312172411WPhEf:gitter.im) <gurzgri>:
-* Duplicated effort í ½í¸œ I was holding back a demonstrational rewrite addressing pretty much all the same things and `to-file` :
+* Duplicated effort ğŸ˜œ I was holding back a demonstrational rewrite addressing pretty much all the same things and `to-file` :

 ````
 foreach book books: read/lines %rf-books.txt [